nichtawitz/Real-Time-Story-Illustrator/README.md

 ##### Note:
 During installation and while running Real-Time Story Illustrator administrator rights may be needed.
 The reason for the need of administrator rights during installation is that you may need write access to the installation directory.
 While running Real-Time Story Illustrator the text to speech engine generates a temp-folder with temporary *.mp3 files, therefore administrative access is needed.
 ##### Installation Process:
-* **Step 1**: Download the folder *[RealTimeStoryIllustrator-0.1.zip](https://github.com/nichtawitz/bac/blob/master/dist/RealTimeStoryIllustrator-0.1.zip?raw=true)* from our repository on  [github.com](https://github.com/nichtawitz/bac/tree/master).
+* **Step 1**: Download the folder *[RealTimeStoryIllustrator-0.2.zip](https://github.com/nichtawitz/bac/blob/master/dist/RealTimeStoryIllustrator-0.2.zip?raw=true)* from our repository on  [github.com](https://github.com/nichtawitz/bac/tree/master).
-* **Step 2**: Double-click install.bat *(Note: If you need administrator rights, right-click on install.bat and click on 'Run as administrator')*.
+* **Step 2**: Double-click install.bat *(Note: If you need administrator rights, it will ask you for the permisson.)*.
 The Batch-file runs ```python setup.py install ``` to install Real-Time Story lllustrator in the site-packages folder of Python with the ```--record installed_files.txt ``` option to keep track where the files are stored *(which is used by uninstall.bat to delete those installed files automatically)*.
 You may also use ```python setup.py install ``` in the command prompt to install Real-Time Story Illustrator instead of using the Batch-File.

 ## Starting Real-Time Story Illustrator

-To start Real-Time Story Illustrator simply double-click on *start.bat* (Note: If you need administrator rights, right-click on install.bat and click on 'Run as administrator')*.
+To start Real-Time Story Illustrator simply double-click on *start.bat* (Note: If you need administrator rights, it will ask you for the permisson.)*.
 The Batch-file starts the program with the ```start_rtsi``` command. ```start_rtsi``` may also be used in the command prompt to start Real-Time Story Illustrator instead of using the Batch-file.

 ## Uninstall Real-Time Story Illustrator